 On August 15, 2012, the Court [Magistrate Judge Arthur J. Boylan] found that further study was necessary to address these issues.
 The Court ordered that the Minnesota Commissioner of Human Services create a Sex Offender Civil Commitment Advisory Task Force for two years.
 The Court ordered that the Task Force shall provide the Commissioner with recommendations on less restrictive alternatives and other recommended legislative reforms.
 On October 5, 2012, the Court [J. Boylan] issued an order affirming the appointment of specific individuals to the Task Force.
 On December 13, 2012, the Court [Magistrate Judge Jeffrey J. Keyes] approved five more appointments to the Task Force.

 On November 6, 2014, the U.S. Court of Appeals for the Eighth Circuit denied the defendants' petition for review.
-The litigation is still ongoing.Emily Goldman - 02/28/2013
+The case was scheduled to go to trial in front of Judge Frank in February 2015.Emily Goldman - 02/28/2013

 Priyah Kaul - 11/09/2014